ConstantinosConst/ASLPAC-PE-BrainAge/README.md

 'prepare.files.R',
 'get.means.R'.

-After running script 2a and 2b, the generated input files (males_raw.csv/females.raw.csv) should uploaded on the PHOTONAI platform to get predictions:
+After running script 2a and 2b, the generated input files (males_raw.csv/females.raw.csv) should be uploaded on the PHOTONAI platform to get predictions:

 https://photon-ai.com/enigma_brainage